 Become a Volunteer

 The CBA High School Mock Trial Program affords an excellent opportunity to Colorado youth to get involved in a rewarding and fun learning experience.
 This program is made possible because of hundreds of attorney, paralegal and community volunteers.
-Please consider being a part of this incredible educational experience for the high school students by volunteering in one or more of the capacities listed below
+Please consider being a part of this incredible educational experience for the high school students by volunteering in one or more of the capacities listed below.

-The committee is looking for new members to meet for a one-hour lunch meeting on the second Wednesday of each month from July through May.
-Call-ins are always welcome.
-The committee organizes the Colorado High School Mock Trial Program, which includes creating an annual case problem and leading numerous training sessions for students and coaches.
-More than 1,200 high school students participated this year with the guidance of approximately 200 coaches.
-An additional 900 members volunteered as presiding judges and/ or scoring panelists.
-To join, email [email protected].
+The CBA High School Mock Trial Committee is always looking for new members to join us.
+The committee meets virtually for a one-hour lunch meeting on the second and fourth Wednesday of each month from June – March.
+The committee organizes the Colorado High School Mock Trial Program, which includes creating the annual case problem, updating rules, and leading training sessions for students and coaches.
+To join the committee, please email [email protected].

 Attorney Coach (Flexible 2 to 6-month Commitment)